JackSzwergold/Writing/memories/Basketball, Sons and Brothers.md

 ***

-*Basketball, Sons and Brothers: Junior Breaks the Basketball Hoops (c) Copyright by Jack Szwergold; written on May 20, 2015.
+*Basketball, Sons and Brothers: About the Son of My Building’s Superintendant That Broke Tons of Basketball Hoops (c) Copyright by Jack Szwergold; written on May 20, 2015.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*